 With this in mind, I attended another session on student engagement that offered a few practical solutions.
 Our speakers, both of the University of Florida’s online business program, consider these the essential steps to improved interaction, engagement, and accessibility online.
-It’s worth noting that most of these tips involve design, meaning some of our troubles might be solved by more thoughtful interactions, rather than more of any particular thing.
+It’s worth noting that most of these tips involve design, meaning some of our troubles might be solved by more thoughtful interactions, rather than more of a particular technology.

 Include Short Videos